A. Venefica

 3) You'll begin to gravitate to one king in specific as you consider your dad while observing the cards.

 4) Pull the king that most resembles your father.
-Healing and Communicating with Dad through the Tarot:

 After you've pulled the king that most reminds you of your own dad, you can open up communication with him.
 This is possible because each card in the Tarot is a gateway into an energetic world where the physical presence is not required in order to communicate.

-Ask your higher self to open this gateway of communication with the intent for healing, love and divine communication with your dad.
+Ask your higher self to open this gateway of communication with the intent for healing, love, and divine communication with your dad.

 If you're father is deceased: Contemplation and meditation on this card will open up psychic channels, allowing you to communicate with your father from the other side.
 Signs of his presence will come either during meditation or afterwards.
 Watch and observe.